Post Summary: Awesome Things to do in Mount Hood Oregon For a Weekend

 2. Hike To Ramona Falls

-Ramona falls is one of the most magical waterfalls and coolest hikes in Oregon!
+Ramona Falls trail is one of the most magical waterfalls and coolest hikes in Oregon!
 This 3.5-mile out and back loop (7 miles total) in the Mount Hood National Forest gradually climbs into the mountains alongside rhododendrons, towering trees, and lush forest growth.
 With a river cross and view of Mount Hood in the distance, there isn’t ever a boring stretch of this trail!

 At the end, you are greeted with the 120-foot tall Ramona Falls, cascading down a series of moss-covered boulders for a classic Pacific Northwest experience.